jriba/quiz/README.md

 To run this app You need an some web server with php installed and mysql server for database.
 To set up database execute attached sql-dump file, to create necessary database and tables with some example data.
-After that put there all files from this repository in Your server public folder, except for sql-dump.sql.
+After that put there all files from this repository in Your server public folder in directory "quiz", except for sql-dump.sql.

 -Check if app can connect to DB if not change database connection data in API/classes/database.php
     -DB connection default values